Lujaw/image-tiler/README.md

 npm run test
 ```

-3. Make the utility available local using:
+3. Run following in root folder to make "tiler" command available in the shell:

 ```
 npm link